LonamiWebs/Telethon/readthedocs/basic/signing-in.rst

 ===========================

 You can also use Telethon for your bots (normal bot accounts, not users).
-You will still need an API ID and hash, but the process is very similar:
+You will still need an API ID and hash that could be retrived from *any application* created before.

+So, the process is very similar:

 .. code-block:: python

     import asyncio
     from telethon import TelegramClient

+    # Use the values retrieved from an application created in my.telegram.org
-    api_id = 12345
+    api_id = 11111
     api_hash = '0123456789abcdef0123456789abcdef'

+    # Use the value retrieved from the bot account
     bot_token = '12345:0123456789abcdef0123456789abcdef'

     async def main():